Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 Amendment — A formal change or addition to the Constitution, subject to the amendment procedures defined in this Constitution.

-Attorney General — Head of the Judicial Branch and chief legal officer responsible for constitutional interpretation and legal oversight.
+Attorney General — Head of the Judicial Branch and chief legal officer responsible for constitutional interpretation and legal oversight, also called judge.

 Bill — A proposed law introduced in the Legislative Body for consideration and passage.